HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf223.md

 === "Containers"
     Runtime Controller triggering Pod restarts for [direct configuration changes](../../deployment/manage/container_configuration/index.md#rollout-of-configuration-changes) in ConfigMaps is removed.
 You must restart the appropriate Pods manually to apply the changes made to the ConfigMaps for testing configurations.
 For more information, see [Deprecated features](../deprecated_features.md).

-### DX core image - Moved wstemp directory to temporary storage
+### DX core image - Moved directories to temporary storage

 === "Containers"
-    To improve system performance, the wstemp directory is no longer persisted in the `PersistentVolume` of the core profile.
-It is now created in the temporary storage within `/opt/HCL/caches/wstemp`.

-### DX core image - Moved PortalServer/jcr/binaryValues/cache directory to temporary storage

-=== "Containers"
-    To improve system performance, the binaryValues directory is no longer persisted in the `PersistentVolume` of the core profile.
-It is now created in the temporary storage within `/opt/HCL/caches/binaryValues`.
+    To improve system performance, the wstemp and binaryValues directories are no longer persisted in the `PersistentVolume` of the core profile.
+They are now created in the temporary storage within `/opt/HCL/caches/wstemp` and `/opt/HCL/caches/binaryValues` respectively.

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U